SM 25x125 [2xM8] / N52 - magnetic roller

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard arising from small pieces of magnets are risky, if swallowed, which is particularly important in the context of children's health.
-It's also worth noting that tiny parts of these products are able to complicate diagnosis when they are in the body.
+- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
+Additionally, tiny parts of these devices can complicate diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.